tmastersmart/cap-warn/README.md

 1) To create a replacement to skywarn or skywarnplus without using perl and without using anyone elses code.
 All code is 100% new and written in PHP.
 2) To create a system thats easy to install and use and will autoupdate with your normal updates.
 You should not have to know any codes or set anything up all you need is your lat and lon.
-3) To Monitor huricanes for users in the huricane zone with reports as they are reeased.
+3) To Monitor huricanes for users in the huricane zone with reports as they are released by the huricane center.